After the Yoga Teacher Training in Thailand

-Over the past week I have been craving that abundance of healing energy that I felt on the yoga teacher training Thailand course.
-The ‘healing’ came from the sun, the air, the community, the people, the peaceful jungle, the food and probably most of all the love and support from other students and teachers on the course.
+Over the past week, I have been craving the abundance of healing energy that I felt on the yoga teacher training Thailand course.
+The ‘healing’ came from the sun, the air, the community, the people, the peaceful jungle, the food, and probably most of all the love and support from other students and teachers on the course.
 Actually whilst typing this I have a vivid memory of the last healing chant circle we did together.
 Wow, what a beautiful moment that was!
-Take me back please!
+Take me back, please!
 I am still grateful I have the whole experience of the month to remember and think about when I am feeling depleted.

 Teaching classes after the yoga teacher training in Thailand

 The class I taught this week was joyous.
 The most confident I have been yet.
 Although still a ‘newbie’ when instructing I feel like a good teacher.
 I again had brilliant feedback from both students and the managers at the gym who said they have heard nothing but great things about the yoga classes.
 What I am really enjoying is